ZR55/android-studio-tutorial/README.md

 * The principles of navigation:
   * There's always a fixed starting place which is the screen that users see when they launch your app from the launcher.
   * You can always go back: the navigation state of your app should be represented with a last in first out structure.
+  * Up goes back (mostly): the up button in the App and the back button in the system should react mostly the same.

+* popUpTo inclusive VS popUpTo not-inclusive:
+  * popUpTo inclusive: pops off everything on the back stack, including the referenced fragment transaction.
+  * popUpTo not-inclusive: pops off everything on the back stack until it finds the referenced fragment transaction.

+* Up VS Back button:
+  * The up button and the back button both navigate within the App
+  * The back button navigates out of the App and into other Apps

+* The functions of menu attributes:
+  * **id**:  used by navigation to determine where to navigate
+  * **title**: string displayed in the menu
+  * **setHasOptionsMenu**: tells Android that the Fragment has a menu
+  * **onCreateOptionsMenu**: where you inflate your menu
+  * **onOptionsItemSelected**: called when a menu item is selected

+* Advantages of using safe arguments:
+  * Type safety, as navigation generates the action and the argument class from the navigation graph.
+  * Argument enforcement, as non-default arguments are required parameters in the action.
+  * (Safe arguments eliminate bugs, not overhead)

+* **Intent**: it indicates the intention of your App.
+It's like a description of something that the App wants an activity to perform.
+  * **Explicit intents**: it launches an activity using the name of the target activity class (specific) and they are typically only used to launch other activities within your App.
+The navigation component does this for you when you navigate to other activities in the navigation graph.
+  * **Implicit intents**: it specifies WHAT you want to be done and system chooses activity.
+It provides an abstract description of the operation to be performed, and they are often used to launch activities that are exposed by other App
+    * **Intent action**: Each implicit intent must have an action (this action is completely different than the ones we have in the navigation graph).
+Actions are used in intents to describe the type of thing that the app wants to be done on its behalf.
+Common actions are defined in the intent class such as view, eidt, or dial.
+    * **Intent Category**: implicit intents have a category and datatype to further describe the operation.
+Categories aren't always used, but are used to further disambiguate the action.
+    * **Intent Datatype**: such as text or JPEG image.
+It allows activites to support specific data types.